 Long day of driving today.
 Set out after an early breakfast, travelling west of Leh towards Kargil.
 36 kms from Leh, we reach Nimu, the confluence of the Zanskar with the Indus.
 We pass the derelict fort at Basgo, the painted caves at Saspol to reach Khalsi where the road crosses the Indus River and slowly winds its way 27 kms upto the beautiful gompa at Lamayuru.

 Continue to cross the Fotu La (4108m) and Namika La (3700m) to reach the village of Mulbekh.
 41 kms further is the town of Kargil which marks the transition to a predominantly Muslim area.
-Continue to drive West to Kashmir, over the Zojila (3500m) with sheer drop on one side.
-Drive through Baltal to reach the meadows of Sonmarg.
+Overnight Kargil.

 Day 4: Kargil to Pannikar and start trek to Donara (3770 m)

+Today is a long day and an early start is a must!
 An early start from Kargil as the road snakes up the Suru valley past the settlement of Sankhoo.
-Arrive Pannikar 3200 Mts from Kargil and start trek to Donara 3770 Mts, we follow the Cholong River for about 3 hours in-between crossing many side streams till we reach a huge valley at Donara where we camp overnight.
+Arrive Pannikar 3200 Mts from Kargil and start trek to Donara 3770 Mts, we follow the Cholong River for about 6-7 hours in-between crossing many side streams till we reach a huge valley at Donara where we camp overnight.

 Day 5: Donara to Kannital (3800 m)

-Donara to Kannital 3800 Mts via Boktol 4980 Mts Pass, this day we start very early in the morning for our longest day on this trek (8 to 10 hours).
+Donara to Kannital 3800 Mts via Boktol 4980 Mts Pass, this day we start very early in the morning for our longest Day on this trek (17 km; 10-12 Hours).
 After leaving the camp at Donara we prepare ourselves for a water crossing on a Rolvoling river which comes from Lonlivadgalli, after water crossing we start our uphill walk towards the Boktol pass at 4980 Mts, the trek to the pass is a mix of easy and hard walk for about 4 hours, on the top of the pass there are beautiful views of some 6000 Mts high unnamed mountains peaks around and a huge hanging glacier towards the Nun massif gives a great look, from the pass there is a long descend on main Boktol glacier for about 4 to 5 hours till we get to a beautiful camp at Kannital.

 Day 6: Kannital to Humpet (3350 m)

-The 10 Km long walk from Kannital to Humpet is an easy walk all along the Boktol river, we camp in an open meadow at Humpet.
+The 10 km long walk from Kannital to Humpet is an easy walk all along the Boktol river.
+It can take upto 2 hours to cross the Boktol river.
+We camp in an open meadow at Humpet and today can take upto 6-7 hrs.

 Day 7: Rest day at Humpet